BoThomas/churchtools-extensions/extensions/running-dinner-groups/docs/lifecycle-and-state.md

 - We can still manually toggle `isOpenForMembers` if needed
 - Consider showing a countdown in the UI: "Registration opens in 3 days"

-**Questions:**
+**Implementation Notes (to verify during development):**

-- Do these dates work with timezones correctly?
+- Timezones: Test with CT installation timezone settings
-- What happens if `isOpenForMembers: false` but we're within the date range?
-Does the date override?
+- Priority: Likely `isOpenForMembers: false` overrides dates (manual close always works)
-- Should we validate that closing date is before event date?
+- Validation: Warn if closing date is after event date, but don't block

 ### 4. Waitlist Features